 This factory method creates a new type, named name, which is a reference to objects of type ptr.
 The newly created type is added to the Symtab object obj.
 If obj is NULL the type is not added to any object file, but it will be available for further queries.

 This method returns true if the ref type is compatible with the given type type or else returns false.
-For type compatibility rules see 7

 8.8 Class rangedType